 Beginning in 2013, taxpayers with incomes in excess of the below gross income levels will lose some or all of their exemption deductions.:

 - Married jointly at $300,000

-The same income guidelines as decreased deductions apply t' itemized deductions, pass the grog!
-Earners can lose up t' 80% o' there deductions fer previously exempt-able items such as mortgage interest, charitable contributions, property taxes, and state income taxes paid.
+The same income guidelines as decreased deductions apply to itemized deductions.
+Earners can lose up to 80% of there deductions for previously exempt-able items such as mortgage interest, charitable contributions, property taxes, and state income taxes paid.